US Navy says drone strike hit oil tanker off Oman, killing 2

 While Iran did not directly acknowledge the attack, the strike comes as Tehran now appears poised to take an even tougher approach with the West as the country prepares to inaugurate a hard-line protégé of Supreme Leader Ayatollah Ali Khamenei as president.

-The American nuclear-powered aircraft carrier USS Ronald Reagan and the guided missile destroyer USS Mitscher now escort the Mercer Street as it heads to a safe port, the U.S. Navy's Mideast-based 5th Fleet said in a statement early Saturday.
+The American nuclear-powered aircraft carrier USS Ronald Reagan and the guided missile destroyer USS Mitscher were escorting the Mercer Street as it headed to a safe port, the U.S. Navy's Mideast-based 5th Fleet said in a statement early Saturday.

 “U.S. Navy explosives experts are aboard to ensure there is no additional danger to the crew, and are prepared to support an investigation into the attack,” the 5th Fleet said.
 “Initial indications clearly point to a (drone)-style attack."